apereo/cas/cas-server-documentation/installation/Configuring-SSO-Session-Cookie.md

 via CAS either does not create a CAS SSO session and the SSO session it creates is not honored for authenticating subsequently to an SSO-participating application.
 This might better match user expectations.

-The controlling of this behavior is done via the `cas.properties` file:
+The controlling of this behavior is done via the `application.properties` file:

 ```properties
 ##